 But I’m thankful I did!

 She offers great free content, and after spending a couple of hours reading, I just KNEW this was what I wanted.
 I really was positive I could make money by writing for other people and businesses.

-When I realized that I was actually making progress on my new career, I made the decision to legally start my business.
+When I realized that I was actually making good progress on my new career, I made the decision to legally start my business.

 In my state, that meant getting a business license.